Senpaishauhon/Warmroom-Repo/README.md

 Debugging Assistance: Helped diagnose and resolve complex Visual Studio C++ errors, such as LNK1104 missing library paths, LNK2005 duplicate symbol conflicts, and Stack Overflow (C6262) warnings by guiding us to use Heap pointers (new).
 Dialogue Formatting: Assisted in translating and formatting our original story concepts into structured text files compatible with our custom C++ typewriter cutscene system.
 Note: All core lore, level designs, artwork selection, and gameplay balancing were directed and implemented by the human development team.
+7. Build & Run Instructions
+To run the game:
+Extract the submitted .zip folder.
+Ensure the assets/ folder is located exactly next to the .exe file.
+Double-click Warmroom_The_Last_Hunter.exe.
+(Note: The game was compiled using static libraries and the /SUBSYSTEM:windows linker command in Release mode, so no background console will appear and no extra DLLs are required).
 8. Build & Run Instructions
 To run the game:
 Extract the submitted .zip folder.